muhammedmuneerk/weboltrix/README.md

 ## 📽️ Animation & Smooth Motion System

-The movement in **MMK Websites** is strictly driven by scroll-linked velocity and stagger thresholds.
+The movement in **Weboltrix** is strictly driven by scroll-linked velocity and stagger thresholds.

 ### 🧬 ScrollTrigger Reveal Mechanics
 Every main section features subtle translations (`y: 18` or `scale: 0.992`) triggered only when it enters `top 88%` of the viewport.
 Elements matching `.stagger-grid` cascade into place using GSAP staggers: